TULiberalArts/Italian/pages/resources.md

 description: >-
 published: true
 ---
+College of Liberal Arts Italian education graduates wishing to continue their education can take the [Graduate Language Translation Exams](#graduate-language-translation-exams) to test their proficiency.
+Before you reach that stage, though, take a look at these [language resources](#language-resources), media and culture links, travel and tourism sites and additional Temple University resources to see if learning to speak Italian is right for you.

 ## Graduate Language Translation Exams
 Graduate Language Translation Exams in French, German, and Italian are held twice each semester.
 Exams in Russian can be arranged by appointment.
 The department will notify students of their results by email.